pupilfirst/wd201-scripts/working-with-npm/write-first-node-program/README.md

 We can run the program again with `npm start`.
 We can see that the navigation from the Home page to the Project page works and vice versa.

 We have successfully created a Node server that receives data and transmits the same to the browser, all with the help of inbuilt functions.
-In this level, we have covered the most common use cases with Node.js and npm and how we can use these to improve the quality of our application in general.
+In this level, we have covered the most common use cases with Node.js and npm and how we can use them to improve the quality of our application in general.

-We will learn more use cases for easier and meaningful implementations of the same in the upcoming levels.
+We will learn about more such use cases, for easier and meaningful implementations of the same, in the upcoming levels.